Review of top quark mass measurements in CMS: Indirect extractions of the top quark mass

 As a result of the simultaneous fit, the values of $\stt=815\pm2\stat\pm29\syst\pm20\lum\unit{pb}$, and $\mtmc=172.33\pm0.14\stat\,^{+0.66}_{-0.72}\syst\GeV$ are obtained~\cite{CMS:2018fks}, with 12\% correlation between the two.

 The result on \stt is used together with the QCD prediction~\cite{Aliev:2010zk} at NNLO in the \msbar scheme to extract the value of \mtmt.
 For this purpose, the measured and the predicted cross sections are compared via a \chisq minimisation, using the open-source QCD analysis framework \xfitter~\cite{Alekhin:2014irh}.
-For a measurement $\mu$, a corresponding theoretical prediction $m$, and the set of systematic nuisance parameters $\vec{b}$, the following \chisq definition is used: \begin{linenomath} \end{linenomath} Here, $\delta_{\text{stat}}$ and $\delta_{\text{unc}}$ are relative statistical and uncorrelated systematic uncertainties of the measurement, $\gamma_j$ quantifies the sensitivity of the measurement to the correlated systematic source $j$.
+For a measurement $\mu$, a corresponding theoretical prediction $m$, and the set of systematic nuisance parameters $\vec{b}$, the following \chisq definition is used:

+Here, $\delta_{\text{stat}}$ and $\delta_{\text{unc}}$ are relative statistical and uncorrelated systematic uncertainties of the measurement, $\gamma_j$ quantifies the sensitivity of the measurement to the correlated systematic source $j$.
 This definition of the \chisq function assumes that systematic uncertainties are proportional to the values of the central prediction (multiplicative uncertainties, $m_i(1-\sum_j\gamma_j b_j)$), whereas the statistical uncertainties scale with the square root of the expected number of events.

-{\tolerance=800 The four most recent PDF sets available at NNLO to that date were used: ABMP16nnlo, CT14nnlo, MMHT14nnlo, and NNPDF3.1nnlo.
+{\tolerance=1200 The four most recent PDF sets available at NNLO to that date were used: ABMP16nnlo, CT14nnlo, MMHT14nnlo, and NNPDF3.1nnlo.
 Unlike other PDF sets, the ABMP16nnlo employs the \msbar scheme for the heavy quarks in the theoretical predictions used in the PDF determination.
 For the other PDFs, values of \mtp are assumed and are converted to \mtmt using the number of \alpS loops according to the individual prescription by the corresponding PDF group (as shown in Table~4 of Ref.~\cite{CMS:2018fks}).
 Because of the strong correlation between \asmz and \mtmt in the prediction of \stt, for the \mtt extraction, the value of \asmz in the theoretical prediction is set to that of the particular PDF set. }

 {\tolerance=800 The fit is performed by varying \mtmt in the theoretical prediction in the range $158<\mtmt<163\GeV$ for ABMP16nnlo PDF and in the range $162<\mtmt<167\GeV$ for the other PDFs.
 The uncertainties related to the variation of \asmz in the PDFs are estimated by repeating the fit using the PDF eigenvectors with \asmz varied within its uncertainty as provided by each PDF, except for ABMP16nnlo, where the value of \asmz is a free parameter in the PDF fit and its uncertainty is included in the eigenvectors. }